PaulWaltersDev/Faker.NET/README.markdown

 Faker.NET
 ================================================

-Credit to https://github.com/jonwingfield, whose Faker.NET repository this is forked from.
+Credit and thanks to https://github.com/jonwingfield, whose Faker.NET repository this is forked from.

 As much as possible, a line-for-line port of ffaker for ruby (https://github.com/EmmanuelOga/ffaker).
+With additional support for Australia.

 Relies on ideas taken from Rob Conery's and Jon Wingfield's excellent sugar library (https://github.com/jonwingfield/sugar).
 I have just taken the idea to minimize the assembly's dependencies.